 Researchers say such massive growth would take most “normal” galaxies 1 to 3 billion years.

-In addition to adding new insight to how and where the stars in our universe formed, this latest finding may also help to unravel the secrets of galactic evolution.
+In addition to adding new insight into how and where the stars in our universe formed, this latest finding may also help to unravel the secrets of galactic evolution.
 Galaxies evolve through a jumble of complex processes.
 As galaxies merge, they are consumed by newly-formed stars that feed on their combined gases, and exploding stars and supermassive black holes emit galactic material – a process that depletes the mass of a galaxy.

-It is unusual to find a galaxy in a state of starburst, which suggests to researchers starburst galaxies are the result of an unusual incident in the past, such as a violent merger.
+It is unusual to find a galaxy in a state of starburst, which suggests to researchers that starburst galaxies are the result of an unusual incident in the past, such as a violent merger.

 The Hubble Space Telescope is a project of international cooperation between NASA and the European Space Agency.
 NASA’s Goddard Space Flight Center in Greenbelt, Maryland, manages the telescope.
 The Space Telescope Science Institute (STScI) in Baltimore conducts Hubble science operations.
 STScI is operated for NASA by the Association of Universities for Research in Astronomy, Inc., in Washington.